ethereum-optimism/specs/specs/experimental/plasma.md

 Derivation MUST skip input data such as `input_data_size > MAX_L1_TX_SIZE` where `MAX_L1_TX_SIZE` is a consensus constant of 131072 bytes.
-In theory `MAX_L1_TX_SIZE` could be increased up to `(tx_gas_limit - fixed_resolution_cost) / dynamic_resolution_cost` based on the cost of resolving challenges in the contract implementation however to make challenging accessible it is capped based on geth's maxTxSize.
+In theory `MAX_L1_TX_SIZE` could be increased up to `(tx_gas_limit - fixed_resolution_cost) / dynamic_resolution_cost` based on the cost of resolving challenges in the contract implementation however to make challenging accessible it is capped based on geth's txMaxSize.

 [pipeline]: ../protocol/derivation.md#resetting-the-pipeline
 [eip4844]: https://eips.ethereum.org/EIPS/eip-4844